verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] My therapist knows all your names
 - [ ] Lost in the right direction
 - [ ] Proof that God has favourites
+- [ ] Not hard to get.
+Just expensive to keep
 I need to be enough—for myself.